shore-gmbh/elixir-template.g8/README.md

 g8 shore-gmbh/elixir-template.g8
 ```
 - Type the name of the project
-- Run locally using the README instruction of the project generated
+- Run locally using the README instructions of the generated project
 - Upload to github

 ### Setup on Kubernetes (WIP)